 The Routledge Handbook of South-South Relations critically explores diverse ways of defining ‘the South’ and of conceptualising and engaging with ‘South-South relations.’
 Through 30 state-of-the-art reviews of key academic and policy debates, the handbook evaluates past, present and future opportunities and challenges of South-South cooperation, and lays out research agendas for the next 5-10 years.
 In so doing, the handbook reflects on decolonial, postcolonial and anticolonial theories and methodologies, exploring urgent questions regarding the nature and implications of conducting research in and about the global South, and of applying a ‘Southern lens’ to a wide range of encounters, processes and dynamics across the global South and global North alike.

-For more information on the Handbook, visit the Handbook’s Table of Contents, or, to read extracts from the book, please visit the posts below:
+For more information on the Handbook, visit the Handbook’s Table of Contents, access PDF versions of all 31 chapters here, or, to read extracts from the book, please visit the posts below:

 Fiddian-Qasmiyeh, E. & Daley, P. (2018) Conceptualising the global South and South–South encounters